|

 Where to File: |

-form varies according to what is being requested.
-Please be sure you
+this form varies according to what is being requested.
+Please be

-know what you are requesting - reentry permit, refugee travel
+sure you know what you are requesting - reentry permit, refugee

-document, advance parole or humanitarian parole - before submitting
+travel document, advance parole or humanitarian parole - before

-denial of the benefit.
-The instructions on the form have been
+benefit.
+The instructions on the form have been superseded by the

-Form I-485 for family-based adjustment of status (other adjustment of
+family-based adjustment of status (other adjustment of status

-status applications may be filed at the Chicago Lockbox, please refer
+applications may be filed at the Chicago Lockbox, please refer to

 complete listing of specific categories) AND live in any of the